 Most drivers receive compensation from insurance coverage which all truck drivers are required to carry in Maryland.
 Insurance coverage in Maryland for truck drivers is much higher than for other automobile accidents and mandates that truck drivers and their companies carry $750,000 of insurance for bodily injury and truck accidents.
 Federal law also requires that trucking companies have the following minimum liability insurance:

 - $750,000 for vehicles over 10,000 lbs carry non-hazardous freight;

 - $1,000,000 for those having hazardous materials and oil; and

 - $5,000,000 for trucks operating portable tanks, capacity over 3,500 gallons, passenger trucks.

-However, determining what types of injuries you can recover money compensation for and what other damages you may be entitled to can be a difficult question that is based on the facts and circumstance of the accident.
+However, determining what types of injuries you can recover monetary compensation for and what other damages you may be entitled to can be a difficult question that is based on the facts and circumstances of the accident.

 CONTACT OUR TRUCK ACCIDENT LAWYERS TODAY

-To schedule a private, no-cost evaluation, call the law offices of Reiff Law Firm’s The Truck Accident Team at (215) 246-9000 or contact us online.
+To schedule a private, no-cost evaluation, call the law offices of Reiff Law Firm at (215) 246-9000 or contact us online.
 If the statute of limitations expires, your window of legal opportunity will close and you won’t be able to pursue a claim